-You can calculate present value in an Excel spreadsheet by using the PV function.
-The variables you would enter are Rate (the discount rate), Nper (number of periods) and Pmt (payment amount).
+Harvard Business School Online notes that you can calculate present value in an Excel spreadsheet or worksheet by using the relevant Excel functions such as the PV function.
+The Excel formula variables you would enter are Rate (the discount rate), NPER (number of periods) and the PMT function (payment amount).

-The spreadsheet accepts an optional parameter – Type.
+The spreadsheet accepts an optional parameter: Type.
 If Type is set to 0 (the default), payments are due at the end of the period.
-You can set it to 1 for payments due at the beginning of the period.
+You can set it to 1 for periodic payments due at the beginning of the period.

-By the way, when you calculate PV for an annuity, the answer is given as a negative number.
+Keep in mind that when you calculate the PV for an annuity, the answers are never positive numbers.
+Instead, they are given as negative numbers.
 The reasoning behind this is that the present value is the amount you would have to spend today to break even with the return on the annuity.
 Spending is a negative cash flow (i.e., the money is leaving your pocket), so the result is negative.